Troubleshooting SNMP Polling

-Check if you see syslogs with nfc_id=20003 in your system that receives NFO output.
-If you don’t see these records make sure there is no firewall between NFO and your network devices that may prevent SNMP traffic.
+Please check whether you can see syslogs with nfc_id=20003 in the system that receives NFO output.
+If you do not see these records, please ensure that there is no firewall between NFO and your network devices that could potentially block SNMP traffic.

-You can also use snmpwalk from NFO machine to test connectivity and make sure your network devices respond to SNMP polling.
+snmpwalk from the NFO machine to test connectivity and confirm that your network devices respond to SNMP polling.

 If you don’t have net-snmp on NFO machine, please perform the following:

 public is a community string and 10.0.0.1 is your network device management IP.

 This command will perform SNMP polling of all OIDs available at device 10.0.0.1

 snmpwalk -v3 -l authPriv -u snmp-poller -a SHA -A "PASSWORD1" -x AES -X "PASSWORD1" 10.10.60.50

 For more information on SNMP command parameters, visit: https://linux.die.net/man/1/snmpcmd

 To analyze SNMP polling requests and replies, you might need to capture traffic packets using the

 If you need to send a PCAP file to NetFlow Logic Support for analysis, please follow these steps: